anjoweichbrodt/WS_Anagni2019/README.md

 ## Rhino configuration

+> **Note**
+> <br />
+> For the following, on Windows, use the Anaconda Prompt (launched as administrator), not the Command Prompt.
+> <br />On Mac, use the Terminal.

-If this is the first time you are using Rhino (Windows), or if you have never opened the RhinoScriptEditor before, first open Rhino and then the RhinoScriptEditor, by typing `EditPythonScript`.
-Then simply close Rhino again.
-After that, on the command line, simply type
+If this is the first time you are using Rhino (Windows), or if you have never opened the PythonScriptEditor before, do so now: open Rhino and open the editor by typing `EditPythonScript`.
+Then simply close Rhino again, and on the command line type

 ```bash
 python -m compas_rhino.install